DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2025-07-23-user-research-with-provider-on-redesigns-to-course-content.md

 ### 2\.
 Presentation of course information

-Relating to question format; optionality of questions; variation in word limits; expandable links to guidance on formatting text; previously published information for rollover; and live preview of content before publishing.
+Relating to question format; optionality of questions; variation in word limits; expandable links to guidance on formatting text; the couse information they wrote last cycle; and live preview of content before publishing.

 ![screenshot of where you will train](where_you_will_train.png)